 Sheffield Township is seeking applicants for a full-time Maintenance Worker in the Road Department offering benefits and hospitalization.
-This position is 40 hours per week with some “on call” and night hours if necessary due to road conditions or emergency situations.
-Responsibilities include maintenance work such as mowing grass, various asphalt repairs on Township Roads, along with trimming and chipping branches; plowing snow, salting streets and assistance in maintaining roadways and ditches.
-Requires mechanical skills, experience in road/asphalt maintenance work including knowledge of methods, materials and equipment used with a possible knowledge test to be given.
+This position is 40 hours per week with some “on-call” and night hours if necessary due to road conditions or emergency situations.
+Responsibilities include maintenance work such as mowing grass, various asphalt repairs on Township Roads, trimming and chipping branches; plowing snow, salting streets, and assistance in maintaining roadways and ditches.
+Requires mechanical skills, experience in road/asphalt maintenance work including knowledge of methods, materials, and equipment used with a possible knowledge test to be given.
 Able to work outdoors in all types of extreme weather conditions.
-Knowledge in diesel and heavy duty truck mechanical and electrical systems preferred.
-The successful applicant will have a valid Class B CDL, knowledge of occupational hazards, and safety precautions and the ability to understand instructions.
+Knowledge in diesel and heavy-duty truck mechanical and electrical systems preferred.
+The successful applicant will have a valid Class B CDL, knowledge of occupational hazards, and safety precautions, and the ability to understand instructions.
 Subject to random drug and alcohol testing as required by DOT.
 Equal opportunity employer.

 Disposing of Bulky Items